 Following conclusion of the merger, Delta's new General Counsel, Ben Hirst, assumed direction of all legal affairs at Delta and Northwest.
 Hirst had previously been Senior Vice President - Corporate Affairs and General Counsel at Northwest.
-Over 800 former Northwest management and administrative staff have relocated to positions with Delta in Atlanta.

-According to Aaron, there is a single executive in charge of human resources and labor relations.
-Delta's Executive Vice President for Human Resources and Labor Relations, Mike Campbell, has assumed full responsibility in these areas.
+According to Aaron, Delta's Executive Vice President for Human and Labor Relations, Mike Campbell, has assumed Resources full responsibility for Human Resources and Labor Relations.
 Common terms and conditions of employment now exist for management employees, employees not represented by a collective bargaining agreement, and represented employees in workgroups where representation issues have been resolved.
-Delta employee numbers and Delta badges have been issued to pre-merger Northwest employees.
-Delta has assumed complete responsibility for staffing former operating units.
+Delta employee numbers and Delta badges have been issued to pre-merger Northwest Delta has assumed complete responsibility for staffing former employees. operating units.